·¬ÇÑÉçÇø

 Finally, security is a top priority.
 AWS provides services like AWS Identity and Access Management (IAM) and AWS Key Management Service (KMS) to manage user permissions and encrypt data.
 These features ensure that your content remains secure and accessible only to authorized users.

-Examples of technical Documents on CMS
+Examples of technical documents on CMS

 Technical documents on CMS often encompass various aspects of system design, implementation and best practices.
 For example, a System Design Document (SDD) provides detailed specifications, including high-level and low-level design elements.
 It covers data design, human-machine interfaces and operational scenarios, ensuring comprehensive documentation of the system's architecture.